Devin Toner to be left out of Ireland’s 31-man Rugby World Cup squad

 Devin Toner, Jordi Murphy, Kieran Marmion and Chris Farrell are seemingly the most surprising omissions from Ireland’s 31-man World Cup squad which was submitted to World Rugby on Monday.

-Of them all, Toner would probably be the most surprising given the 33-year-old has played in 50 of Schmidt’s 67 matches in charge.
+Toner would probably be the most surprising given the 33-year-old has played in 50 of Joe Schmidt’s 67 matches in charge.
 His lineout and restart skills are without question, and both have often suffered in his absence.

 He is set to join James Ryan, Iain Henderson and Tadhg Beirne in the squad.

-Murphy had been a fairly regular presence in Irish squads over the last six and a half years as well, winning 25 of his 29 caps under Schmidt, and he was a member of the World Cup squad four years ago and on the tour to Australia in the summer of 2018.
+Murphy had been a fairly regular presence in Irish squads over the last seven years as well, winning 25 of his 29 caps under Schmidt, and he was a member of the World Cup squad four years ago and on the tour to Australia in the summer of 2018.

 Murphy and Tommy O’Donnell have apparently missed out, with Rhys Ruddock making the cut alongside Peter O’Mahony, CJ Stander, Jack Conan and Josh van der Flier in the ultra competitive backrow area.